-Buildings A, B, D, F and G are erected as Santa Fe Community College moves into its new home at the Northwest Campus.
+On 115 acres of wooded land - a gift from Haufler Brothers, Inc. - buildings A, B, D, F and G are erected as Santa Fe Community College moves into its new home at the Northwest Campus.
 NW 83rd Street is visible in the top of the photo.

 The one-of-a-kind Teaching Zoo opens at Santa Fe Community College in 1972, giving students a unique learning opportunity.